saslanidis/form-validation-problem/README.md

 ## Submission

 Please email us a link to your fork of this repository, or a zip of your solution to `1337h4x0r@springload.co.nz`.

+# [Form validation solution]

+## Prerequisites

+The solution is making use of Angular and Angular CLI.
+Before you can execute the tests and the application please install

+- Node.js (at least version 6.9.x)
+- npm (at least version 3.x.x)
+- npm package @angular/cli ('npm install -g @angular/cli')

+## How to run the application

+- Download the application
+- Go to the directory
+- Run 'npm install' - this will install all third party dependencies
+- Run 'ng serve --open' - this will serve the application in a local webserver, open your browser and navigate to the application

+## How to run the unit tests

+Simply by running 'ng test' in your console.

+## How to run the end to end tests

+Make sure to run the application ('ng serve'), before starting the end to end tests with 'ng e2e'.